natverse/nat/README.md

 do not already have it.

 ## External Dependencies
-**nat** is self sufficient for core functionality, but the transformation of 3d data using Computational Morphometry Toolkit (CMTK) registrations depends on an external installation of that toolkit.
+**nat** is self sufficient for core functionality, but the transformation of 3D data using Computational Morphometry Toolkit (CMTK) registrations depends on an external installation of that toolkit.
 CMTK binaries can be downloaded for Windows, Linux and Mac at <http://www.nitrc.org/projects/cmtk/>.
 Source code is available from the same site or an unofficial mirror repository at
 <https://github.com/jefferis/cmtk>.
 We have extensive experience of using CMTK
-under linux (where we compile from source) and mac (where we compile or use the MacOSX-10.6-x86_64.dmg binary installers).
-We have also used [neurodebian](http://neuro.debian.net/pkgs/cmtk.html) to install as part of the travis continuous integration setup (see the project's [.travis.yml](https://github.com/jefferis/nat/blob/master/.travis.yml) file).
+under Linux (where we compile from source) and Mac (where we compile or use the MacOSX-10.6-x86_64.dmg binary installers).
+We have also used [neurodebian](http://neuro.debian.net/pkgs/cmtk.html) to install as part of the Travis continuous integration setup (see the project's [.travis.yml](https://github.com/jefferis/nat/blob/master/.travis.yml) file).